How to Reuse Code Frames in Q

 If you have already coded a similar question, as is the case here, and wish to reuse its code frame and coding rules, you can simply go to the bottom of the coding screen of the question you want to copy the code frame from via Edit Code Frame and select the Export button to create a file of the existing code frame (*.QCodes) that can then be imported into another question.

 Once you have created the file, you can then go into the coding screen of the question you wish to code and press the Import button.
 Next, select the code frame file you had previously saved.
 Q will then add the code frame options and the rules associated with them to this new question.
 The advantage of this option is that you can import the code frame of a question from a different Q project.

 Now go to the open-ended question you wish to code via Insert Variable(s) > Code Text > New Code Frame > Manual Categorization and, select Mutually Exclusive Categories or Mutually Overlapping Categories, depending on the code frame structure you want to use.

-Again, right-click and select the Import/Export Code Names option, then paste in the code frames using CTRL + V. If desired, you can first edit this code frame in any text editor by adding and/or removing extra options before pasting into the window.
+Again, right-click and select the Import/Export Category Names option, then paste in the code frames using CTRL + V. If desired, you can first edit this code frame in any text editor by adding and/or removing extra categories before pasting into the window.